ataffe/smartGarden/README.md

 ### This is my DIY project to automate my indoor garden using a raspberry pi 3b.
 There is a soil moisture sensor, a lux sensor and a temperature sensor for input.
 There is a DC water pump for the watering the garden and an led grow light to supplement sunlight for the plants.
 I currently have filebeat running on the raspberry pi sending log data to logstash which filters the logs and then sends the data to elasticsearch running on a PC.
 Kibana is used to visualize the data from the sensor for further development.

 ### My goal is to optimize the growth of the plants.
 I would like to water based on the soil moisture instead of watering at set intervals and to provide suplemental light based on the amount of natural light.
 Currently I am watering based on the soil moisture sensor but the grow light is on a set interval.
-I am currently integrating a water proof temperature sensor.
+The soil temperature is monitored via a water proof temperature sensor which is burried in the soil about 4 inches below the surface.

 ###### Kibana Dashboard
 This is the kibana dashboard I use to monitor the sensor data in almost real time.
 (Refreshes every 1 second)